Prevention Education & Curriculum

-The Crisis Center’s bullying program is an adaption of evidence-based curriculum for teaching tolerance.
+Crisis Center of West Texas’ bullying program is an adaption of evidence-based curriculum for teaching tolerance.
 It defines what a bully is.
 It identifies the three types of bullies as well as the roles in bullying situation.
 Bullying and bystander intervention is taught from 3rd grade on up.

 Teen Dating Violence & Healthy Relationships

-Teen Dating Violence and Healthy Relationship curriculum used by the Crisis Center is an adaption of the Safe Dates curriculum, which is the only evidence-based curriculum that prevents dating abuse.
-The Crisis Center’s curriculum also utilized the power and control wheel for to help teens recognize between supporting and caring relationships and abusive and controlling one.
+Teen Dating Violence and Healthy Relationship curriculum used by Crisis Center of West Texas is an adaption of the Safe Dates curriculum, which is the only evidence-based curriculum that prevents dating abuse.
+Crisis Center of West Texas’ curriculum also utilized the power and control wheel for to help teens recognize between supporting and caring relationships and abusive and controlling one.
 The Healthy Relationships curriculum for elementary and middle school students focuses on the keys for overall healthy relationships.